-- Overview explains the rationale for the category and typically provides some background information. - What You Need outlines the required documentation to be collected and submitted as appendices to support the self-study narrative. - Engaging the Evidence presents a series of questions for reflection and response that explore ways in which the program aligns with CYC practice values, goals, and competencies.
-It is essential that in this section, programs provide evidence of how they implement what is asked how would one "see" this within the curriculum, learning spaces, evaluation methods, interactions among program/institutional faculty and with students, etc. Further, as the reviewers will be unfamiliar with the program's operations, policies, and practices, etc., it is essential that sufficient detail be provided in responses, based on the assumption that the reviewers know nothing about the program.
+- Overview explains the rationale for the category and typically provides some background information. - What You Need outlines the required documentation to be collected and submitted as appendices to support the self-study narrative.
+Programs are invited to include additional documents to what is required in this list if the program believes the document helps to support or explain what is included in the narratives for the Engaging the Evidence for that section.
+For example, if a new strategy has been implemented for marketing the program, a program may choose to include that marketing promotional flyer.
+Similarly, a program may include a student handbook if it is being referenced as a source of information about student engagement activities. - Engaging the Evidence presents a series of questions or points for reflection and response that explore ways in which the program aligns with CYC practice values, goals, and competencies.
+It is essential that in this section, programs provide evidence of how they implement what is asked how would one see this within the curriculum, learning spaces, evaluation methods, interactions among program/institutional faculty and with students, etc. Further, as the reviewers will be unfamiliar with the program's operations, policies, and practices, etc., it is essential that sufficient detail be provided in responses, based on the assumption that the reviewers know nothing about the program.
+Programs are asked to format their Self-Study Report submission to include each numbered question, followed immediately by the reflective response.
+This makes it easier for completion of the Submission Review and for reviewers as they prepare for the site review.

 NOTE: It is essential that programs use the listings as checklists in both What You Need and Engaging the Evidence.
 This ensures that all numbered items in the What You Need section are included as appendices and all numbered items in Engaging the Evidence include a detailed narrative.
-Links to documents without a narrative that explain and support how the program is implementing what is asked are considered an incomplete response.
+Links to documents without a narrative that explains and supports how the program is implementing what is asked are considered an incomplete response.

-CYCEAB's accreditation process is unique as compared to many other disciplines due to the reflective nature of the narrative required for the Self-Study submission.
+CYCEAB's accreditation process is unique as compared to many other disciplines due to the reflective nature of the narrative required for the Self-Study Report submission.
 Not only the documents which provide evidence on what should be done are required, but additional reflection to provide the evidence of how and what is being implemented within the program is necessary.
 Reflective practice is essential in this process and requires program faculty to be both leading and fully engaged in the discussions initiated by the Engaging the Evidence questions.
 The collective perspective from faculty becomes evident in responses for it provides detail, CYC voice, and evidence of the link between theory and professional CYC practice.

 At the completion of the accreditation process, CYCEAB is looking for a clear articulation of alignment and an enhanced awareness of ways to improve the program fit with the demands of CYC practice.
-The outcome of the self-analysis will be a) an assessment of how the program is doing and b) immediate and long-term goals for ongoing improvement.
+The outcome of the self-analysis is: a) an assessment of how the program is doing and b) immediate and long-term goals for ongoing improvement.

-Section 2 - Self-Study
+Section 1 - Self-Study